Lowey Dannenberg Notifies Sprout Social, Inc. (“Sprout Social” or the “Company”) (NASDAQ: SPT) Investors of Securities Class Action Lawsuit and Encourages Investors with more than $50,000 in Losses to Contact the Firm

 When investors learned the truth, Sprout Social’s common stock declined precipitously, injuring investors.

-If you suffered a loss of more than $50,000 in Sprout Social’s securities, and wish to participate, or learn more, please contact our attorneys at (914) 733-7256 or via email to Andrea Farah (afarah@lowey.com) or Vincent R. Cappucci Jr. (vcappucci@lowey.com).
+If you suffered a loss of more than $50,000 in Sprout Social’s securities, and wish to participate, or learn more, click here, or please contact our attorneys at (914) 733-7256 or via email to Andrea Farah (afarah@lowey.com) or Vincent R. Cappucci Jr. (vcappucci@lowey.com).

 Any investor who wishes to serve as Lead Plaintiff must act before July 12, 2024.